-Avoid any offers which involve the complex transfer of funds, particularly if it involves sending money overseas.
-Don't put your money, business identity or reputation at stake.
+Avoid any offers that involve the complex transfer of funds, particularly those that involve sending money overseas.
+Don't put your money, business identity, or reputation at stake.

-The scam begins with a notice that you are the winner of a lottery or sweepstakes.
-You may be asked to provide banking details, personal information, and copies of your driver's license or passport to prove your identity and to complete the transfer of your winnings.
-If you give them what they've asked for, the scammers will have enough information to steal your identity.
+This scam begins with a notice that you are the winner of a lottery or sweepstakes.
+You may be asked to provide banking details, personal information, and copies of your driver's license or passport to prove your identity and complete the transfer of your winnings.
+If you give them what they asked for, the scammers will have enough information to steal your identity.

-In order to receive the winnings, you must first pay a small percentage for "fake" taxes or other fees.
+To receive the "winnings," you must first pay a small percentage for fake "taxes" or other fees.
 The scammer typically instructs the victim to wire advance fees through Western Union.
-Once the money is transferred, the scammer moves on or in some cases comes back to request additional funds, but the "lottery winnings" never appear.
+Once the money is transferred, the scammer moves on or requests additional funds, but the "lottery winnings" never appear.

 Know your buyer.
 With any sale, you should confirm the buyer's name, address, and phone number.
 Don't accept a check for more than the selling price.
 If the buyer insists that you wire back funds, end the sale immediately.